 In cold-weather climates, those with vast temperature swings, or in areas where there are several incidents of hard frost each winter, plants, roadways, and structures may be negatively impacted by frost heave.
-This phenomenon occurs most often during towards the end of fall or the beginning of spring when the conditions are ideal, and it can happen in all types of soil.
+This phenomenon occurs most often toward the end of fall or the beginning of spring when the conditions are ideal, and it can happen in all types of soil.
 Learn how to stop frost heave from wreaking havoc on your home, landscape, or commercial property, using expert advice from the team of professionals at The Grounds Guys®.

 What is Frost Heave?